 How Long is the Procedure and How Many Sessions Will I Require?

-Each PRP treatment takes roughly 30 minutes, and you should count on spending about 45-60 minutes in our office.
+Each PRP treatment takes roughly 30 – 60 minutes depending on the area of treatment, and you should count on spending about 45-60 minutes in our office.
 The number of sessions you require will depend on what you are treating.
 Dr. Page will be able to provide you with a detailed treatment plan and what to expect when you meet with her for a consultation.

 Are There Any Side Effects?
 Is It Safe?